Llandudno town highlights

 Return to Llandudno taking the A470 northbound for 1.5 miles (2 km) before joining the B5106 northwards to Conwy on the west side of the Conwy Valley passing Adventure Parc Snowdonia at Dolgarrog, home to the longest artificial surf wave in the world.
 Visit Venue Cymru for an evening of entertainment.

-This is a 58 mile (93 km) circular tour visiting the bustling town of Betws-y-Coed, taking a scenic drive through the mountains of Snowdonia before returning to Llandudno along the North Wales coast.
+This is a 58 mile (93 km) circular tour visiting the bustling town of Betws-y-Coed, taking a scenic drive through the mountains of Eryri (Snowdonia) before returning to Llandudno along the North Wales coast.
 Enjoy some hiking in the mountain foothills or an adrenaline-packed adventure at Zip World.

 Visitors can enjoy lunch in one of the many cafes or drive 5 miles (8 km) west along the A5 to the Moel Siabod Café, with its hearty portions.

 Reaching Bethesda after 4 miles (6 km), the ultimate adrenaline is at Zip World Penrhyn Quarry.
 Velocity 2 is the fastest zipline in the world, flying over Penrhyn Slate Quarry at speeds of up to 125 mph (201 kmph).
-Combine the visit with Quarry Karts, the UK’s only mountain cart experience and the Quarry Tour, a truck ride around the site.
+Combine the visit with Quarry Karts, the UK’s only mountain cart experience, Aero Explorer, a high speed journey gliding across the quarry, and the Quarry Tour, a truck ride around the site.
+For those not brave enough to take on the fastest zipline, there is an option to try ziplining on the gentler Quarry Flyer.
 A range of ticket options are on offer.

 Head back eastwards to Llandudno, along the A55 Expressway to Aber Falls Distillery.
 It sits at the foot of Aber Falls waterfall, near the picturesque village of Abergwyngregyn.
 There are guided tours which run daily and are around one hour long, with whisky tasting and gin tasting.
 Visit the website for the latest tour prices.